Purpose: To safeguard pay warrants from being distributed to unauthorized persons and to guard against misappropriation of funds.

 Generally, pay warrants will not be mailed by UCS for employee convenience.
 However, they may be mailed by each department, with prior approval in cases such as illness, travel, or training with a completed Pay Warrant Distribution Check Release Authorization (SUAM 3812.6).
 Employees should be encouraged to sign up for direct deposit.

-After 5 business days, if the DDR is unable to locate an employee a live pay warrant (green) shall be returned to UCS along with a listing that includes the name of the employee on the warrant, warrant # and unit #.
+After 5 business days, if the DDR is unable to locate an employee, a live pay warrant (green) shall be returned to UCS along with a completed Undelivered Pay Warrants form (Attachment C).
 A copy will be kept by UCS (SUAM 3812.3).

 The DDR will be responsible for keeping a record of each month’s pay warrant receipt signatures or method of distribution, if the employee is not present.